TheJacksonLaboratory/sennet-demo/README.md

 - Python 3.8 or higher
 - curl: the examples use this unitility to download example data
+- unzip: the examples use this utility to unpack downloaded data

 #### 🛠️ Step 1 (optional): Create and activate a virtual environment